 As Longoria pointed out during Sundance, Riggen holds a special place in Hollywood’s Latinx community.
 As the director of 2016’s Jennifer Garner-led religious drama Miracles from Heaven, Riggen is the only Latinx woman director of the last 12 years to have a movie appear in the top 100 annual box office films.
 That means out of 1,200 top-grossing films, just one was directed by a Latina.

-“Being a woman is by far the hardest thing there is,” Riggen, who also directed 2012’s Cierra Ramirez-starrer Girl In Progress and 2011’s cult favourite YA flick Lemonade Mouth, explains of the movie-making business.
-“If you add to that colour, then that’s another layer of complication.
+“Being a woman is by far the hardest thing there is,” Riggen, who also directed 2012’s Cierra Ramirez-starrer Girl In Progress and 2011’s cult favorite YA flick Lemonade Mouth, explains of the movie-making business.
+“If you add to that color, then that’s another layer of complication.
 But it truly comes down to the fact that all the power jobs in our world, in our society, and in my industry are held by men.

 “Yes, [women] are getting directing jobs, but that doesn’t mean that it’s easy … we have to still prove ourselves at every given moment.”

 Riggen’s proof comes down to a supposed turning point in the entertainment industry.
 After years of the Directors Guild of America publishing reports about the lack of women directors in television, networks finally felt the pressure to hire some women helmers towards the end of the last decade.